-- 1st position: The big F3 sticker is to be affixed on both the left and right sides of the trailer, in the first / highest position, according to the drawing. - 2nd position: The Hankook sticker is to be affixed on both the left and right sides of the trailer, in the second position 50mm below the F3 sticker, according to the drawing. - 3rd position: The ATS sticker is to be affixed on both the left and right sides of the trailer, in the third position 50mm below the sticker in 2nd position, according to the drawing. - 4th position: The AMS sticker is to be affixed on both the left and right sides of the trailer, in the fourth position 50mm below the sticker in 3rd position, according to the drawing. - 5th position: The Post sticker is to be affixed on both the left and right sides of the trailer, in the fifth position 50mm below the sticker in 4th position, according to the drawing. - 6th position: On both the left and right sides of the trailer, the red marked area in sixth position is reserved for F3 Promoter. - Flag: On each race truck in the left corner (in the driving direction) of the trailer's roof, a F3 flag has to be affixed by the teams, according to the drawing.
-The flag itself (approx. height 300cm x approx. width 100cm) will be provided by the F3 Promoter.
+- 1st position: The big F3 sticker is to be affixed on both the left and right sides of the trailer, in the first / highest position, according to the drawing. - 2nd position: The tba sticker is to be affixed on both the left and right sides of the trailer, in the second position 50 mm below the F3 sticker, according to the drawing. - 3rd position: The tba sticker is to be affixed on both the left and right sides of the trailer, in the third position 50 mm below the sticker in 2nd position, according to the drawing. - 4th position: The tba sticker is to be affixed on both the left and right sides of the trailer, in the fourth position 50 mm below the sticker in 3rd position, according to the drawing. - 5th position: The tba sticker is to be affixed on both the left and right sides of the trailer, in the fifth position 50 mm below the sticker in 4th position, according to the drawing. - 6th position: On both the left and right sides of the trailer, the red marked area in sixth position is reserved for F3 Promoter. - Flag: On each race truck in the left corner (in the driving direction) of the trailer's roof, an F3 flag has to be affixed by the teams, according to the drawing.
+The flag itself (approx. height 300 cm x approx. width 100 cm) will be provided by the F3 Promoter.
 Each team is responsible for providing one mast to set up this flag.
-The height of the mast (measured from the top of the trailer's roof upwards) should be between 300cm and 350cm.
+The height of the mast (measured from the top of the trailer's roof upwards) should be between 300 cm and 350 cm.